dipankar/acceltest/README.md

 README
 =========

-This was a simeple Android accelerometer test which you can play around with.
+This was a simple Android accelerometer test which you can play around with.

 Does some simple things